wp-cool-tools/speed-contact-bar/README.txt

 * Added Position option: place the bar at the top or at the bottom on every page
 * Added Headline URL option: The headline can become a link with a given URL
 * Added donation button to make it easier for you to contribute the plugin
-* Moved some headline options to the 'Appereance' section
+* Moved some headline options to the 'Appearance' section
 * Cleared up options page: More structure and new order of the options
 * Updated screenshot of the Settings page
 * Updated *.pot file and german translation